cybertraining-dsc/su21-reu-361/project/index.md

 ## Abstract

-This project applies machine learning and Artificial Intelligence (AI) to historical records of high-risk cryptocurrency coins to predict future prices; this aims to minimize investment risk.
+This project applies neural networks and Artificial Intelligence (AI) to historical records of high-risk cryptocurrency coins to predict future prices; this aims to minimize investment risk.

 Contents